arantachatterjee/adyen-payment-gateway-integration/README.md

 # Adyen Drop-In Payment Gateway Integration

-This repository includes a Java Maven project which replicates a simplified version of a shopping cart of an e-commerce website and integrates Adyen's payment gateway for completing payments online.
+This repository includes a Java Spring Boot Maven project which replicates a simplified version of a shopping cart of an e-commerce website and integrates Adyen's payment gateway for completing payments online.

 ![My Cart](Cart.png)